grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 schemes for a visit to Barnes or Rainham were ruled out by a malaise that confined me to quarters until long after the best part of the day had departed.

+This post covers birds seen between January 1st and 7th, 2018.

 #### A walk in the park